 A. Clinical testing has shown that the back-and-forth motion used to apply ChloraPrep preoperative skin preparation supports the efficacy of the solution.
 Because 80% of transient skin flora resides in the first five cell layers of skin11

 , it is important to reach those lower layers and kill the bacteria dwelling further down.
 The skin contains many cracks and crevices where harmful bacteria reside.
 The back-and-forth action creates friction and helps drive the solution into crevices and lower layers, reaching more bacteria.
 Further, there is no published data to support the concentric circular application methodology.

-The New Drug Application (NDA) approved by the FDA for ChloraPrep skin antiseptic included in vivo studies that showed that a minimum 3 log10 reduction for 48 hours was achieved on moist sites, and a 2 log10 reduction for 24 hours was achieved on dry sites while using a friction (back-and-forth) scrub.
+The New Drug Application (NDA) approved by the FDA for ChloraPrep preoperative skin preparation included in vivo studies that showed that a minimum 3 log10 reduction for 48 hours was achieved on moist sites, and a 2 log10 reduction for 24 hours was achieved on dry sites while using a friction (back-and-forth) scrub.

-At the Invasive Heart Lab of Aultman Hospital in Canton, OH, ChloraPrep skin antiseptic was part of three evidence-based improvements put in place to reduce the risk of infections related to pacemakers and ICDs.
+At the Invasive Heart Lab of Aultman Hospital in Canton, OH, ChloraPrep preoperative skin preparation was part of three evidence-based improvements put in place to reduce the risk of infections related to pacemakers and ICDs.
 These evidence-based improvements and focus on heart lab protocols yielded dramatic results.
 For 22 months, the intensive heart lab had no infections—a 0% infection rate.
 "By adhering to key evidence-based standards and protocols, we're protecting our patients from avoidable infections."—Beth A. Taylor RN, BC, CVNII 10

 Top Q. Are samples of ChloraPrep products available?